 In November 2006, we were notified of certain claims by Acrux regarding the Luramist agreements.
 On November 5, 2007, Acrux made a demand for arbitration under the Testosterone Agreement regarding certain claims related to Luramist.
 Acrux's demand sought a reversion of all rights assigned to us related to Luramist, monetary damages and the payment of a milestone payment for Luramist under the Testosterone Agreement and declaratory relief.
 We asserted counterclaims against Acrux in the arbitration and sought the enforcement of our rights under the Testosterone Agreement.
 The arbitration hearing concluded on January 23, 2009, and on April 6, 2009 the panel of arbitrators, or the Panel, issued its Interim Arbitration Award finding in favor of VIVUS that we were in compliance with the Testosterone Agreement and denying all of the relief sought by Acrux in its demand.
 The Panel found that we were not in breach of the Luramist license agreement and that we had used diligent, commercially reasonable efforts to develop Luramist.
 The Panel further ruled in our favor on our counter claim that Acrux had breached the Luramist license agreement by failing to provide certain know-how and certain improvements in the formulation and delivery device for Luramist.
 The Panel denied the Acrux claim for additional milestone payments.
 The Panel has ordered Acrux to turn over certain information to us that was previously withheld in violation of the agreement by Acrux.
 After the parties failed to agree on a new Outside Date by which we are to commence our first Phase 3 trial for Luramist, the Panel reset the Outside Date of April 30, 2006 to April 1, 2010 to reflect the regulatory environment.
-Acrux will be eligible to receive the previously agreed upon Phase 3 milestone payment of \$1 million to be paid out at the earlier of the Start of the Phase 3 trials or the Outside Date.
-This milestone payment has been included in the table of contractual obligations above.
+On March 30, 2010, we provided written notice to Acrux of our intent to terminate the Testosterone Agreement.
+On April 6, 2010, in connection with Acrux's request for further briefing on the issue of damages in light of the our termination of the Testosterone Agreement, the Panel ordered the parties to enter into settlement discussions and to report back to the Panel no later than May 17, 2010 on whether a settlement had been reached.
+On May 6, 2010, the parties agreed to the terms of a settlement agreement and mutual release, or the Settlement Agreement, resolving any and all claims or potential claims in the arbitration and that may have or could have arisen from any case whatsoever, other than certain rights and obligations that survive the termination of the Testosterone Agreement or are required by the Settlement Agreement.
+Pursuant to the Settlement Agreement, we will transfer Luramist related assets to Acrux, including, clinical trial material, batch release documents, inventory of applicators, FDA correspondence, intellectual property and know-how and trademarks.
+In addition, we will also cease our clinical study program for Luramist as part of the settlement.
+The parties will not exchange cash payments as a result of the settlement and termination of the Testosterone Agreement.
+The Panel will retain jurisdiction over the matter to enforce the terms of the Settlement Agreement.